How can I acquire a Soma Sound Sculpture?

 If the Soma is shipped, apart from any applicable custom fees, the VAT of the recipient country will be added to the total price of the Soma plus the

 price of a hardcase (see below).
 These fees will be collected by the customs officials in your country.

-A Soma has a diameter of 55cm and a height of 26cm.
+A standard Soma and a LYNX has a diameter of 55cm and a height of 26cm.

 We prefer people to pick up their Soma in person at our workshop in Switzerland.
 Shipping can be arranged, however.
 Soma's will ship in an Evatek hard-case bag which will have to be paid by the customer

 with the shipping costs.
 If you wish to have your bag custom-designed by artist AnaPaz please get in touch with us at least 2 weeks before expected shipping date.

 Please be aware that a shipped Soma will incur customs and/or VAT and/or other charges depending on where it is shipped to (see also above).

 What scales can a Soma Sound Sculpture have?